 Schiff Hardin understands that an industry as broad and complex as real estate requires a multidisciplinary legal approach.
 That’s why we tap attorneys from practices across our firm to handle real estate matters, drawing on our deep experience in finance, construction, environmental law, taxes, public law, bankruptcy and workout, insurance, estate planning and litigation.

-With offices in eight cities, our real estate work is national in scope.
+With offices in seven cities, our real estate work is national in scope.
 We represent developers, investors, publicly held companies, privately owned businesses, family offices, nonprofits and lenders, helping them with acquisitions, dispositions, financing, construction and related legal issues.
 Our services cover all types of commercial real estate projects, including industrial, retail, residential, hotel and mixed use.

 We go beyond the traditional areas of real estate services, offering cutting-edge counsel in real estate-backed securities and other investment vehicles.
 We also have significant experience assisting both borrowers and lenders with a wide range of financing tools, such as sale and leaseback transactions, synthetic leases, and joint venture interests.